hackclub/hackclub/workshops/pcb_level_2/README.md

 Footprints are the exposed copper pads on the PCB for each component.

-First, click on run footprint assignment tool.
+First, click on 'Run footprint assignment tool'.

 ![](0.png)

-In the new window, under Footprint Filters, select the first one - "filters defined in symbol" - but deselect the other two to get good filtering.
+In the new window, under Footprint Filters, select the first one - "filters defined in symbol" - but deselect the other two.

 ![](0.1.png)